ylorph/talks.visug.2016/slides/content/aboutMe.md

 Delivering Bloba's

 {note}
-Bloba's = Boring Line Of Business Applications heard it first by [Scott Wlaschin](https://twitter.com/ScottWlaschin)
+Bloba's = Boring Line Of Business Applications heard the acronym  first by [Scott Wlaschin](https://twitter.com/ScottWlaschin)
+The point is, some of those were  relatively small scale projects, small team, sometimes a one man team...